 Most Google cloud services require an application to be authorized for access.
-A service account is a special Google account that belongs to a deployed application in a particular GCP project instead of an individual end user.
+A service account is a special Google account that belongs to a deployed application in a particular Google Cloud project instead of an individual end user.
 When running on App Engine, the Cloud Client Libraries for Java use the service account to call Google service APIs.

 Configuring access for a local server

 To configure your local server to access the Cloud Client Libraries for Java: